Marry Me Pasta brings the delicious flavors of Marry Me Chicken to a pasta dish that’s fast, rich, and completely crave-worthy!

 Forget to save pasta water?
 I do too!
 Try this: Place a mug or heat-safe measuring cup in the colander.
 When you drain the pasta, you’ll see it and remember to save some water first!

-- Salt the pasta water: This is your only chance to season the pasta.
-Add salt when the water is boiling, then wait for it to boil again before adding the pasta.
+- Salt the water: This is your only chance to season the pasta and boost flavor.

-- Chop spinach: It’s optional, but smaller pieces blend in better and are easier to eat.
+- Chop the spinach: Smaller pieces mix in better and are easier to eat.

 Storage